-Use the term “secondary” for the secondary node, never “backup” or “slave” as this can be confused with the CARP VIP status.
+Use the term “secondary” for the secondary node, never “backup” or “slave” as this is outdated terminology and can be confused with the CARP VIP status.

 Use the terms “Sync interface” or “Interconnect interface” when referring to the dedicated interface between HA Cluster nodes.
 Never refer to that interface as a “CARP interface”.